andrewtdiz/Weave/docs/tutorials/networking/networking.md

 We've seen how Weave can be used to update things ✨ automatically ✨

-Now what if we could automatically update values from Server to Client?
+Now what if we could update values from Server to Client *automatically*?

 <figure markdown="span">
   ![Image title](WeaveNetworking.png)